 UAS encourages students to become involved.
 Students contribute directly to the continuing success of the campus.
 Students help guide technology decisions through the Teaching, Learning & Technology Roundtable (TLTR).
 In addition, students are encouraged to work directly in the IT department.
 IT Services provides many paid positions for students.
-On-the-job training is provided in computer repair, customer service, video production, server and network administration.
+On-the-job training is provided in computer repair, customer service, and video production.
 The IT Services staff enjoy taking part in campus activities and helping make UAS an exceptional place to learn, work, and live.